Gonna Love Anyway: Louisa Branscomb Album Review

 Alison Kraus released the title song in 1990, and it was her breakthrough hit.
 Later covered by John Denver and many others, it has become a bluegrass classic.
 Co-written with Claire Lynch, the song “Dear Sister” was the IBMA Song of the Year in 2014.
 Branscomb has been hosting songwriting workshops at her Woodsong Farm home for over 40 years and has developed songwriting and mentoring programs for groups from elementary school kids to adults at workshops.

 The album is a musical and lyrical tour de force, including both old songs and new.
 Claire Lynch’s plaintive “Freight Train for a Song,” the title cut sung by Molly Tuttle, and Becky Buller and Russell Moore’s duet on “Barefoot Girl” (with Buller playing a great clawhammer banjo) are standout tracks.
 “Blue Moon Blues,” sung by Dave Peterson, has a real Monroe feel.
 Josh Williams offers a great vocal on “Riding Double on my Old John Deere,” sounding much like a young Tony Rice.
+“Gone” is another beautiful collaboration with Tina Adair, Dale Ann Bradley and Steve Gulley with some fantastic harmonies.
 The real showstopper, however, is the new version of “Steel Rails,” featuring six lead vocalists taking a turn at the classic: DaleAnn Bradley, Becky Buller, Sierra Hull, Molly Tuttle, Jeanette Williams and Celia Woodsmith.
 Alison Brown, Stuart Duncan, Hull, Tuttle and Missy Raines provide the perfect tasteful instrumentation.
 It’s a true tribute song to a songwriting fixture in bluegrass music and part of an album that deserves its accolades.